thuylinhmk/Moving_helper/README.md

 # Moving_helper

-Moving Management System for loading household furniture
+Mini java coding project as a Moving Management System for loading, reloading, and calculation for household furniture this different storage and truck size.